heabijay/crtcli/README.md

 - `<PACKAGE_FILEPATH>` (required) — Path to the package archive file.

+**Options:**

-- `[DESTINATION_FOLDER]` — Destination folder where the extracted package files will be saved.
+- `--destination | -d <DESTINATION_FOLDER>` — Destination folder where the extracted package files will be saved.

   Defaults: '{Filename without extension}' folder in current folder.
 If this folder already exists — creates a new one with suffix '_1' and so on.

-**Options:**

 - `--package | -p <PACKAGE_NAME>` — If the archive is a zip file containing multiple packages, specify the name of the package to extract.